Royal Bank of Scotland -Natwest One Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

 COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by PI insurers.
+It is supported by PI insurers such as AmTrust.
 It is a unique risk mitigation tool.

-This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Royal Bank of Scotland -Natwest One’s changes.
-Notwithstanding that using this technology is not a condition for acceptance on the Royal Bank of Scotland -Natwest One panel, demonstrating you can stay up to date with Royal Bank of Scotland -Natwest One’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your firm’s panel status.
+This software assists the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Royal Bank of Scotland -Natwest One’s changes.
+While using COMPLETIONmonitor is not a prerequisite for Royal Bank of Scotland -Natwest One , demonstrating you can remain up to date with Royal Bank of Scotland -Natwest One’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your firm’s panel status.

-The software creates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, results in a PII saving.
+The system generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Royal Bank of Scotland -Natwest One

 Lenders frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Royal Bank of Scotland -Natwest One are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes